 You can flip beds with the best of them, and you turn rooms around fast.
-Prove that your daily cleaning skills have hospital corners with this shining housekeeping resume sample.
+Prove your housekeeping skills to employers by writing a sparkling-clean resume for housekeeper jobs.

 But do you know how to create an outstanding customer service manager resume?

 It's one thing to be great at what you do, but it's another to demonstrate it.
-Follow our guide, and learn how to create the best resume for customer service managers and land your dream job.
+Follow our guide, and learn how to create the best customer service manager resume and land your dream job.

 This guide will show you:

 - A customer service manager resume example better than most.